superwerker/superwerker/cdk/README.md

 # 1. CDK bootstrap

 For CDK/Cloudformation to deploy an S3 bucket has to exist.
-Because Cloudformation can only deploy code from buckets as the same region as the Cloudformation deployment we need a bucket in each region.
+Because Cloudformation can only deploy code from buckets as the same region as the Cloudformation deployment we need a bucket in each region (see [details](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-code.html)).

 The bucket is called `superwerker-assets-${AWS:Region}` with public read access.